hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/8-Update.md

 ## Full project update procedure

-For more safety, it is higly recommanded to daily backup of your database.
+For more safety, it is higly recommanded to do a daily backup of your database.

 You can perform a full project update in 3 differents ways :